 Easiest Way to Cook Summer Corn – The three main ways are to grill it, microwave it, or boil it.
 Each has its pros and cons.
 It’s a personal preference thing.
 The method we like best is boiling summer corn.
-I like the simplicity of boiling and you don’t need to start cooking the corn until you are just about ready to serve the meal.
+I like the simplicity of boiling, and you don’t need to start cooking the corn until you are just about ready to serve the meal.

 Different ways to cook Summer Corn